jossemarGT/talks/slides/concept-driven-infrastructure/index.md

 - Do you know any other one outside the hype?

-# Where can I learn about it?
+# Where can I learn more?

-## It depends...
+## Well...
+It depends

 1. Books
+2. Source code
-2. Courses
+3. Courses
-3. Blogs
+4. Blogs
-4. Just stand up and ask to real people
+5. Just stand up and ask to real people

 # Caveats